 Depending on how integral a website is to a business, having it hacked can have serious implications.
-On the severe end of the scale the impact can be almost unimaginable.
+On the severe end of the scale, the impact can be almost unimaginable.
 When Yahoo was hacked in 2014, every single user account was breached.
-The impact to Yahoo’s market value was devastating!
+The impact on Yahoo’s market value was devastating!

-Most business aren’t on the same level as an Internet giant, but a security threats can still impact the bottom line.
+Most businesses aren’t on the same level as an Internet giant, but a security threat can still impact the bottom line.
 If your site is hacked, a lot of damage can happen: